HeRAMS-WHO/herams-backend/docs/index.rst

 Creating a User Account
 --------------------

-This chapter provides step-by-step instructions on how to access the HeRAMS platform, create a user account and update your user profile.
+This chapter provides step-by-step instructions on how to access the  `HeRAMS platform <https://herams.org/user/login/>`_, create a user account and update your user profile.

-1. To register as a new user, go to `herams.org <https://herams.org.>`_.
+1. To register as a new user, open the link `herams.org <https://herams.org.>`_ in your browser.

+.. tip:: It is strongly recommended to either user FireFox or Chrome.

 2. On the sign-in page, click the `sign up <https://herams.org/user/register/>`_ link located just above the |login| button.

 .. |login| image:: media/img/bt_login.png